SAP/code-pal-for-abap/docs/checks/equals-sign-chaining.md

 ### What is the Intent of the Check?

-This check searches for chained assigments in the code which might generate some confusion with an equal condition.
+This check searches for chained boolean assigments in the code which might generate some confusion with an equal condition.

 ### How does the check work?

-The check searches for chained assignments of variables.
+The check searches for chained assignments of boolean variables.

 ```abap
 DATA x TYPE abap_bool.